maximizzar/algorithms-and-data-structures-rust/README.md

 Implemented with an std::vector as the underlying Data-Structure, each Value in that Vector is a Struct with an index and it's value as f64.
 Every other value is implicitly Zero.

-Important to differate is between the vector_index and the sparse_vector_index.
+Important to differ is between the vector_index and the sparse_vector_index.
-The first one are just the non-Zero Values, so the indicies from the underlaing vector.
+The first one are just the non-Zero Values, so the indices from the underlying vector.
 The second one is the index inside the Struct.
 That index is the "real" index.